daniel-dpk/vimfiles/README.md

 	ln -s ~/vimfiles ~/.vim

-To generate documentation for all installed plugins, run the following inside
+To generate documentation for all installed plugins, run the following:
-Vim:

-    :Helptags
+    vim "+set wildignore=" +Helptags +q!

 ## Customization